zulip/docker-zulip/README.md

    `volumes` lines in `docker-compose.yml` e.g. `/opt/docker/zulip/postgresql/data/`.

+   Note that `docker-zulip` did not support for Zulip's built-in `restore-backup` tool before Zulip 3.0.

 1. Pull the new image version, e.g. for `2.0.8` run: `docker pull zulip/docker-zulip:2.0.8-0`.
 We recommend always upgrading to the latest minor release within a major release series.